Men’s Behaviour Change Program

 The Men’s Behaviour Change Program is proud of its long history and professional standards.
 MBCP adheres to the minimum service standards of best practice as set out by No to Violence, the nationwide peak body of organisations working with men to end their violence against family members.

-The Men’s Behaviour Change Program are proud to be a part of Tangentyere Council and have an Aboriginal Cultural consultant on staff.
+The Men’s Behaviour Change Program are proud to be a part of Tangentyere Council.
 The program adheres to and respects the rights of Indigenous Australians and understands the complexities of working in the Central Australian context.
 We accept referrals for all men, indigenous and non-indigenous.

 Women and Children

-The Marra’ka Mbarintja Family Violence Prevention Program’s primary concern is upholding the safety of women and children.
+The MBCP’s primary concern is upholding the safety of women and children.
 A specialised family violence women’s worker from the Alice Springs Women’s Shelter will contact the partners and ex-partners of men who attend MBCP (a condition of joining the program) to provide women with safety advice, support and information.

-We do not make judgments about women’s relationships or choices.
+We do not make judgements about women’s relationships or choices.